Skip to main content

 17. Poor Hair Health

 Without enough vitamin C, hair can become dry, brittle, and more prone to breakage.
 This is due to the vitamin’s role in supporting hair follicles and maintaining the strength of connective tissues.
 People with a deficiency might notice more split ends and hair loss over time.
+Natural sources like raisins support internal collagen strength and may complement vitamin C for healthier hair and skin.

 18. Compromised Lung Function